memiiso/debezium-server-iceberg/docs/DOCS.md

 ## Schema Change Behaviour

 It is possible to get out of sync schemas between source and target tables.
-Foexample when the source database change its schema, adds or drops field.
-Here we documented possible schema changes and current behavior of the Iceberg consumer.
+For Example when the source database change its schema, adds or drops field.
+Below possible schema changes and current behavior of the Iceberg consumer id documented.

 #### Adding new column to source (A column missing in destination iceberg table)

-Data of the new column is ignored till same column added to destination iceberg table
+When `debezium.sink.iceberg.allow-field-addition` is `false` data of the new column is ignored till the column added to destination iceberg table.

-Dor example: if a column not found in iceberg table its data is dropped ignored and not copied to target! once iceberg table adds same column then data for this column recognized and populated
+For example: if a column not found in iceberg table its data ignored and not copied to target! once iceberg table adds same column then data for this column recognized and populated

 #### Removing column from source (An extra column in iceberg table)

-These columns are populated with null value
+These columns are populated with null value.

 #### Renaming column in source
 This is combination of above two cases : old column will be populated with null values and new column will not be recognized and populated till it's added to iceberg table